 At the start, do not bring this to a rolling boil, as soon as the water boils, turn the heat down to low immediately.
 This will ensure the food doesn’t move around too much.

 Yes, absolutely.
-Alternate layering the uncooked grape leaf rolls, seal in an air-tight container and store in the freezer until needed.
-Alternatively, layer them flat in a recyclable zip-lock bag and freeze flat in the freezer.
+Alternate layering the uncooked grape leaf rolls in an air-tight freezer friendly bag, seal and store in the freezer until needed.
+The can be frozen for 3 months.

-Warak enab is great on its own with fresh mint leaves on the side, however, you can serve a side salad like tabouli or even kousa mahshi with it.
+Warak enab is great on its own with fresh mint leaves on the side, however, you can serve a simple side salad.

-Some people even place stuffed zucchini inside the same pot when cooking this meal.
+Some people even place stuffed small zucchini (using the same stuffing) inside the same pot when cooking this meal.
+Similar to stuffed Lebanese zucchinis.

 Ingredients